Lake and Pond Management- Greener Solutions

-As an alternative to copper compounds for algae control that can sometimes be a little harsh, we offer treatments with a blend of safe, natural, harmless, and beneficial bacteria that help breakdown pond sludge and reduce excess nutrients from the water.
+As an alternative to copper compounds for algae control, we offer treatments with a blend of safe, natural, harmless, and beneficial bacteria that help breakdown pond sludge and reduce excess nutrients from the water.
 Reduction of these compounds will help clear the water, reduce odors, and digest unwanted organic compounds.
 Although these bacterial blends do not directly control algae, they help condition the water, making it cleaner and healthier, and thus less likely to support excessive growth of undesirable algae or “pond scum,” as it is sometime known.

 Another alternative that works quite well is the use of naturally occurring enzymes that are specifically tailored to treat the pond water to reduce harmful nutrients that are the base cause for excessive algae blooms.
 Another effective and safe alternative is the use of food-grade blue color in the pond, often known as Blue Pond Dye.
 The effect of the blue coloring agent in the pond is to reduce the amount of sunlight penetrating through the water column.
 By limiting sunshine, you limit photosynthesis, which can have a beneficial effect of slowing down the growth of underwater aquatic plants and algae.
 A nice side benefit is that the blue color often improves the aesthetic appearance of the body of water, particularly if the pond or lake has poor water color or clarity.